 - This pattern repeated for a total of five cities (Ashdod, Gath, Ashkelon, Gaza, and Ekron) over seven months (1Sa 6:17, 2).

 At that point what do you think the Philistines were thinking?
 As uneducated as these peoples were compared to us, they properly put two and two together to conclude that the "ark of Israel's God" was the source of the recent plagues and that God wanted them to send it back (1Sa 5:11).
 The method they choose to do so was clever in that it also provided further confirmation that everything that had transpired over the past seven months was indeed God's hand against them and not just coincidence (1Sa 6:9-12).

-If God is using or sending storms or disasters on America (where we have no established national prophet) to communicate his will on treatment of Israel or anything else, we can expect it to follow a similar pattern.
+If God is using or sending storms or disasters on America (where we have no established national prophet) to communicate his will on treatment of Israel or anything else, we can expect it to follow a similar consistent and progressive pattern.
 Anything less than a painfully clear and easily corroborable pattern is not going to be effective for God to get his point across.
-It is proper for us to doubt theories that depend on us subjectively judging something from God or to ignore good evidence to the contrary.
+It is proper for us to doubt theories that depend on us subjectively judging something from God or require us to ignore readily available evidence to the contrary.

 2. God Does Not Expect Us To Take Just Anyone's “Word”